twoojoo/rofi-utils/README.md

 <br>

 ### rofi-chromiun-bookmarks

-automatically reads saved Chromium bookmarks and provide a menu for them
+Automatically reads saved Chromium bookmarks and provide a menu for them

 - options:
     - **-f|--bookmarks-file *&lt;path&gt;***: use a different bookmarks file.
 Must have the same structures of Chromium's one (default: ***$HOME/.config/chromium/Default/Bookmarks***)